 The Chicago manual of style sets out two referencing systems: footnotes and a bibliography, and an author-date system similar to APA.

-The footnoting style is summarised in brief below.
-For further information on Chicago footnoting, or Chicago's author-date style, consult the Chicago manual of style.
+The footnoting and bibliography style is summarised in brief below.
+For further information on Chicago footnoting, or Chicago's author-date style, consult the Chicago manual of style 17th edition or The Chicago manual of style online website: http://www.chicagomanualofstyle.org/tools_citationguide.html

-In this system, authors are identified by a number in the text, and further details indexed by number at the bottom of the page in the form of footnotes, or at the end of the text in the form of endnotes.
+In the footnote-bibliography system, authors are identified by a number in the text, and further details indexed by number at the bottom of the page in the form of footnotes, or at the end of the text in the form of endnotes.

 The first time a source is used the note contains all pertinent information about the source (title, publishers, etc.).
 If the same source is used again, a shortened version is given.

-The shortened version (footnote 2 in the example) contains only the author's surname, the title (which can be shortened if it is longer than four words) and the page number.
+The shortened version (footnote 2 in the example below) contains only the author's surname, the title (which can be shortened if it is longer than four words) and the page number.

-The full version (footnote 1 in the example) contains more detailed information, depending on the type of source.
+The full version (footnote 1 in the example below) contains more detailed information, depending on the type of source.

 All sources mentioned in notes must also be included in the bibliography at the end of the document.
 The format of each entry is similar to the full version of the note, with a few minor changes: